 The first alternative to an employee loan is a paycheck advance being a simple solution when your employee is s hitting a financial rough patch.
-With a paycheck advance, you can reduce your business’s potential loss to the amount of one paycheck by providing your employees some of their paychecks early.
-This is also an easy alternative to an employee loan especially when your employee need a short-term financial assistance.
+With a paycheck advance, you can reduce your business’s potential loss to the amount of one paycheck by providing your employees with some of their paychecks early.
+This is also an easy alternative to an employee loan especially when your employee needs short-term financial assistance.

 - Retirement Plan Loans

-A loan from an employee’s 401(k) can be another solution if your business offer 401(K) plans.
+A loan from an employee’s 401(k) can be another solution if your business offers 401(K) plans.
 In this plan, employees can borrow up to 50% against an account balance, up to $50,000.
 401(K) plans charge a reasonable interest rate with repayment terms up to five years.
 Though, if an employee leaves your company, they will have to repay in full, else their unpaid balance will be considered as a taxable distribution.

 - Third-Party Financial Apps

-Another best approach is to inspire employees to use third-party apps like MoneyLion, Brigit, SpeedyCash, PayActiv and Earnin.
+Another best approach is to inspire employees to use third-party apps like MoneyLion, Brigit, SpeedyCash, PayActiv, and Earnin.
 With these services, employees get an advance on their paycheck without any interest or fees.
 The process is simple: connect your bank account and add your employment info to help third party services identify your pay schedule.
 Add your income to the app by uploading an electronic worksheet to be able to borrow up to $100 daily from your pending paycheck.